 Follow the lab-specific policies around working alone.
 Do not work alone in the laboratory if the procedures conducted involve highly hazardous substances or processes (such as those described in section 2.G).
-If you are working alone with less hazardous chemicals, let personnel in other laboratories know of your presence or develop an accountability system with your supervisor or coworkers.
+If you are working alone with less hazardous chemicals, let personnel in other laboratories know of your presence or develop an accountability system with your supervisor or co- workers.

-Guidance on working alone safely can be found here.
+Review additional guidance on working alone safely.